cold-quix/mtg-analysis/README.md

 - Several Ravnican guild names (`Simic`, `Izzet`, `Gruul`) are among the least common namewords in their respective colors.
 This is counterintuitive as Ravnica has become probably the single most reused location in all of MTG fiction.

-- Red cards are the only ones where plain word (`fire`/`flame`) is among the most common instead of a fantastical synonym.
+- Red cards are the only ones where plain words (`fire`/`flame`) are among the most common instead of a fantastical synonym.

 - I was surprised to see `Barbarian` and `Crimson` among the rarest red namewords, but `Barbarian` may have placed higher if I had included creature types.